sincereuk/docs/content/quickstarts/workflows/ecs.md

 #### Setting up hosted Wercker

-Now that we’ve defined all our pipelines, we can chain them together using [Workflows](http://wercker.com/workflows), which can be done thru the Wercker web interface.
+Now that we’ve defined all our pipelines, we can chain them together using [Workflows](http://wercker.com/workflows), which can be done through the Wercker web interface.
 Go ahead and create a new project on Wercker using your forked tweeter repository.
 Then, once your project is created, create a new Workflow using the **Manage Workflows **button in the top right.
 There you can